Spirals-Team/reactive-slides/README.md

 1. Ensure that [sbt](http://www.scala-sbt.org/) is installed.
 This provides the platform on which the build tooling runs.
 2. Setup a database :

-For the example presentation, we used a MySQL server.
-To customize your configuration you need to browse the `application.conf` file and save your database parameters:
+For the example presentation, we used a local MySQL server.
+The databasePort by default is **3306** .

-- Port : 3306 (default)
+To customize your configuration you need to browse the `application.conf` file and save your personal database parameters:

-- DB_name : dbName
+- db.default.url : "jdbc:mysql://localhost:**yourDatabasePort**/**yourDatabaseName**"
-- username : dbUserName
+- db.default.username : **yourDatabaseUserName**
-- password : dbPassword
+- db.default.password : "**yourDatabasePassword**"

 > **Note:** Use the database.sql file to import the database model.
 You can find it in `examples/public/db`.